oneeve8/kobble-data/content/videonarrativehowto.md

 The result will appear in the bottom window.

-You can toggle between the split screen Markdown view or Result view only
+You can toggle between the split screen Markdown view or Result view only.

 If you are unfamiliar with Markdown syntax, don’t worry!